Activiti/activiti-7-developers-guide/components/activiti-cloud-app/RuntimeBundle.md

 # Runtime Bundle

 Runtime Bundle is the Cloud version of the Process Engine.
-If you ever exposed Activiti (the process engine) as a service, you were using a Runtime Bundle.
+If you ever exposed Activiti (the process engine) as a service, you were defining a Runtime Bundle.

-But there are a couple of extra things that you need to know:
+But there are some extra things that you need to know about Runtime Bundles:
 - Runtime Bundles in the context of Activiti Cloud represent a stateless instance of the process engine which is in charge of executing an immutable set of process definitions.
-- You cannot deploy new process definitions to a Runtime Bundle, instead you will create a new immutable Runtime Bundle if you  want to update your process definitions.
+- You cannot deploy new process definitions to a Runtime Bundle, instead you will create a new immutable version of your Runtime Bundle if you  want to update your process definitions.
 - Runtime Bundles expose a (Sync) REST and (Async) Message Based API to interact with them.
-- Runtime Bundles emit events in a fire & forget fashion using a default EventListener (Listen to the internal Process Engine events and transform them into messages)
+- Runtime Bundles emit events in a fire & forget fashion using a default [ActivitiEventListener](https://github.com/Activiti/Activiti/blob/master/activiti-services/activiti-services-events/src/main/java/org/activiti/services/events/MessageProducerActivitiEventListener.java) (Listen to the internal Process Engine events and transform them into messages)

 ![](../../../assets/RuntimeBundle.png)